Hepatitis B Virus and Pregnancy

 Jaundice: A yellowish coloration of the skin and whites of the eyes caused by too much bilirubin in the bloodstream.

-Maternal-fetal medicine subspecialist: An obstetrician with specialized training in prenatal care for people with high-risk pregnancies.
+Maternal-fetal medicine subspecialist: An obstetrician with specialized training in caring for people with high-risk pregnancies.

 Vaccine: A substance containing parts of an inactivated or killed version of a disease-causing agent that causes a person’s immune system to make antibodies that fight the disease.